argoproj/argo-rollouts/docs/features/experiment.md

 1. An AnalysisRun created by an Experiment enters a failed or error state.
 1. An external process (i.e. user or pipeline) sets the `.spec.terminate` to true

+## Run Experiment Indefinitely

+Experiments can run for an indefinite duration by omitting the duration field.
+Indefinite experiments would be stopped externally, or through the completion of a referenced analysis.

 ## Integration With Rollouts